-If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$9.02 per share, representing the difference between the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to this offering.
-As of September 30, 2020, there were 3,369,144 shares subject to outstanding options with a weighted-average exercise price of \$1.78 per share.
+If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$2.28 per share, representing the difference between the assumed public offering price of \$4.82 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma net tangible book value per share after giving effect to this offering.
+As of March 31, 2021, there were 3,665,072 shares subject to outstanding options with a weighted-average exercise price of \$2.38 per share and 721,913 shares subject to outstanding warrants with a weighted-average exercise price of \$5.83 per share.
 To the extent that these outstanding options are ultimately exercised or the underwriters exercise their option to purchase additional shares, you will incur further dilution.
 See the section titled "Dilution" for a further description of the dilution you will experience immediately after this offering.